Hifumi1337/Gotta-Catch-em-All-Room/README.md

 # Questions or Issues
 ```
 Please let me know if any bugs or problems occur during your CTF.
-You can message me on the TryHackMe website or use the issues tab located in the Options tab.
+You can message me on the TryHackMe website or use the issues section located in the Options tab.
 Thank you.
 ```